 5. Cardiac catheterization centers

 Cardiac catheterization centers or ‘cardiac cath lab’ are specific rooms in hospitals and other medical facilities where doctors treat patients diagnosed with cardiovascular diseases.
-Most doctors who work at cardiac labs specialize in performing minimally invasive interventional cardiovascular procedures.
+Most doctors who work at cardiac labs specialize in performing minimally invasive interventional cardiovascular procedures from a Vascular Surgeon.